paypaldev/PayPal-React-NFC-Sample/README.md

 NFCs can have multiple usages, some of the usages are:

-- Making contactless payments like Google and Apple Pay
+- Making contactless payments like PayPal, Google, and Apple Pay
 - Opening a door using your badge
 - Opening a link
 - Product control in a warehouse